okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 > **Note:** The OIN Submission Tester only supports SSO integrations.
 The **Add to Tester** option isn't available for SCIM integrations.

-* Click **Add to Tester** next to the instance from the **Application instances for testing** list to include it for testing with the OIN Submission Tester.
+* Click **Add to Tester** next to the instance in the **Application instances for testing** list to include it for testing with the OIN Submission Tester.
 The **Add to Tester** option only appears for SSO instances that are active and eligible for testing.

     The corresponding test cases are populated with the instance name and the **Run test** option is enabled in the OIN Submission Tester.